The following useful terms aim to provide you with a simple and clear explanation of what some of the common conveyancing terms mean.

 Certificate of Title

 A Certificate of Title records property ownership.
 It is issued by the land registration authority and certifies that the land in question is lawfully owned.
 The Certificate of Title also describes the land in the sense that it indicates any encumbrances upon it.
+Select here for further information on how Eckermann Conveyancers can assist with updates to any details relating to the parties on the title.

 Cooling off is the period of time in which a purchaser is entitled to terminate a signed contract.
 This period extends two clear business days after both the contract is signed and the Form 1 has been passed onto the purchaser.
 Not all contracts will include a cooling off period such as if the property is purchased by auction.